-Anantara Vacation Club Mai Khao: Is It Worth it?
+Is Anantara Vacation Club Mai Khao Worth it for Families?

-We’re a German family living in Thailand since 2019, with two daughters (3.5 and 7.5).
+We’re a German family living in Thailand since 2019, with two daughters (3.5 and 7.5 at the time).
 Thanks to our Thai Elite Visa, we sometimes get fun offers through Thailand Privilege – like this one: three nights at Anantara Vacation Club Mai Khao in a two-bedroom suite for just 7,500 THB.

 We already loved Anantara Koh Phangan and heard rumors that White Lotus was filmed at the Mai Khao property (spoiler alert: not quite).
 So we booked it.
 Over Songkran.
 Full of excitement.